 This caused him to found Clean Ocean Sailing, a team of volunteers that remove plastic waste from the coast in all of Cornwall.

-A Detailed Guide to the 5 Islands
+A Quick Guide to the Main 5 Islands

 St Mary’s: The Hub of Island Life